Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which appear in About the Journal.
+• The text adheres to the stylistic and bibliographic requirements summarized in the Author Guidelines/a, that appear in About the Journal.

-• If submitted to a peer-reviewed section of the journal, the instructions in Securing anonymous review should be followed.
+• If submitting to a peer-reviewed section of the journal, the instructions in Ensure an anonymous evaluation.

 Author Guidelines